susmit31/blog/entropiclegos.github.io/content/posts/veritasium-dirac.md

 $$
 \boxed{(i\hbar\gamma^\mu\partial_\mu - m)\Psi = 0}
 $$
 which to me is the one of the most beautiful equations in all of physics, second only to perhaps the Einstein field equations (or perhaps Hamilton's principle).
 (I'll say a little about the difference in Veritasium's notation and the covariant notation used here.)
-In this post we add some technical meat that Veritasium glossed over, left unmentioned, or I thought deserves a bit more space(time), to the best of my knowledge.
-It's a complicated topic and I don't yet understand all the subtleties so I'll try updating this some time later.
+In this post we add some technical meat that Veritasium glossed over, left unmentioned, or I thought deserves a bit more space(time), to the best of my knowledge. *"The equation is smarter than I am"* and I don't yet understand all the subtleties so I'll try updating this some time later.

 ## What's Wrong With Klein-Gordon (and -Fock)?
 First we write down the KG(F) equation: